bexcoding/portfolio/password-generator/README.md

 ```

-The only extra requirement is to shuffle the list of characters after they have been generated to make sure that they do not form a pattern.
+The only extra requirement was to shuffle the list of characters after they had been generated to make sure that they did not form a pattern.
 The downside of this approach is that if a hacker knew the length n of the password, they could tell that n/4 elements were of each type of character.
-However, given that you couldn't determine the location of the elements, it should not present a security threat.
+However, given that you couldn't determine the location of the elements because of shuffling, it should not present a security threat.